15 Exercise Tips for People With Type 2 Diabetes

 Join a class

 A class is good because there is an exercise leader and someone to call for emergency help, if necessary, says Conn.
+For many seniors, there are free gym memberships and wellness programs included in their Medicare plans. "

 "There is a structured experience exercising and they will learn how their body will react and then they will grow more confident to go out and exercise on their own," she says.